brettcannon/check-for-changed-files/README.md

 **Required** The glob pattern for the file that must be changed by the PR.

+### `prereq-pattern`

+Pre-requisite glob pattern that, if specified and it matches, the action runs.
+If the pattern is defined and it does not match, the action is considered passing.
+Not specifying the pattern means implicitly that it "matches".

 ### `skip-label`

 The name of a label to forcibly skip the changed file check.